Navigating the Element Hierarchy of a WPF Document

 In Design view of the WPF Designer, right-click and select Document Outline on the shortcut menu.

-Starting in Visual Studio 2008 SP1, in the lower-left corner of the WPF Designer, below XAML view and just to the left of the tag navigator, click the Document Outline button.
+In the lower-left corner of the WPF Designer, below XAML view and just to the left of the tag navigator, click the Document Outline button.

 The Document Outline window displays the hierarchy of the document in a tree-style view with the root window or user control at the top and child elements underneath.
 You can view the hierarchy by expanding or collapsing the child elements.
 The name of an element is displayed in parentheses next to the element.
 Moving the mouse pointer over an element in the Document Outline window causes a rendered thumbnail of that element to appear in a pop-up window.